blehr/DatePickerExample/README.md

 # DatePickerExample

-Just a small project demostrating how to use an Android datePickerFragment
+Just a small project demonstrating how to use an Android datePickerFragment